 We will also carry free of charge any medical equipment that you need to have with you.
-This can include medication, food and specialist devices such as dialysis machines.
+This can include medication (including gel packs or cooler bags to maintain the temperature of your medication), food and specialist devices such as dialysis machines.
 You must pack these items separately from any other luggage that you want to check in and you must provide a doctor’s certificate confirming that you need these items for the duration of your time away from home.

 Once you have been helped to get through security and into the departure area, if there is time before your flight leaves you can choose to stay on your own, to go shopping or do whatever you want.
 The assistance provider should check back with you regularly to see if you need any further assistance and will agree with you a point and time to meet before boarding.

 It is your responsibility to be at the agreed point at the right time.